Khmer Khlem Chan.

 Or in English, simply 'Cambodian Agarwood', because the name says it all.

-Generally speaking, Agar Aura's philosophy is to not get bogged down by 'traditional' old-fashioned distillation methods, which often have many drawbacks when compared to latest distillation technologies and methods.
+Generally speaking, Agar Aura's philosophy is to not get bogged down by 'traditional' old-fashioned distillation methods, which often have many drawbacks when compared to modern distillation technologies and improved methods.
 Its not about reinventing the wheel, but rather making improvements which bring about positive results.

-However, given the situation (or lack thereof!) of Cambodian oud in the modern day market, I felt it necessary to re-introduce to the world one of the two classic Cambodian oud genres.
+However, given the situation (or lack thereof!) of genuinely wild vintage Cambodian oud in the modern day market, I felt it necessary to re-introduce to the world one of the two old-school Cambodian oud genres.

 The second genre was less common, and very few of the old masters produced ouds of this style.
 This, the 'sweet Cambodian oud' aroma (now made famous by the abundantly available cultivated Thai 'Cambodian' ouds), is the category that our Khmer Khlem Chan falls under.

-Top notes of purple florals, blood-red raspberry wine and cinnamon from the Pursat wood.
-Toffee, nutmeg, honey and plums from the Koh Kong wood.
+Bold rugged wood, toffee, nutmeg, honey and prune.
 A rich body of tobacco, liquorice and agarwood smoke.
-A smooth base of syrupy resin and raw unburned Cambodian agarwood.
+A smooth base of chewy resin and raw unburned Cambodian agarwood.

-Khmer Khlem Chan, in my humble opinion, is the finest representative of the sweet classic Cambodian oud profile.
-It is also one of the last classic style Cambodian oud we will produce, as most of the subsequent projects were designed as per our new distillation techniques.
+Khmer Khlem Chan, in my humble opinion, is the finest representation of the sweet classic Cambodian oud profile.

 This is your opportunity to get a 100% genuine, wild Cambodian oud, of one of the two (the rarer of the two) classic styles.